yjmade/rpython/readme.txt

+Notes: this project is very experimental and a playground to learn LLVM.

 This projects aims to provide efficient and fast code generation for restricted python (RPython).

 RPython is subset of python that is statically typed.
 A valid RPython is a valid python programm.
 The concept of RPython was created by the PyPy project (http://codespeak.net/pypy/dist/pypy/doc/) and is developped in the following paper: